leclercsimon74/2024_Introductory-Course-to-Image-Analysis-in-Life-Science_FiJi/README.md

 > [!NOTE]
 > Some calculation may require to manipulate the mask value (which is by default 255).
 This can be done in the `Process` -> `Math`.

+> [!TIP]
+> Basic ImageJ, in the binary section, have very convenient function. 'fill holes', 'skeleton', 'contour' are all generating operation on the mask, that can be further manipulated.
+Do not hesitate to try them!

 ### Graphic User Interface (GUI)
 ImageJ has a powerful tool to set up a user interface.
 You can found it in the following [link 🔗](https://imagej.net/ij/developer/macro/functions.html#D) called Dialog.
 This can be very useful to make a window with options for further processing or on-the-fly adjustment.
 The `Dialog.createNonBlocking("Title")` will create a window that allow you to interact with opened image before continuing.
 It can only be done in a script, and have the following structure: